-1. Introduction
+1 Introduction

 A wide range of application domains have emerged as computing platforms of all types have become more ubiquitous in society.
-Many of these modern and emerging applications must now process very large data sets [1-8].
-As an example, an object classification algorithm in an augmented reality application typically trains on millions of example images and video clips, and performs classification on real-time high-definition video streams [7, 9].
-In order to process meaningful information from the large amounts of data, applications turn to artificial intelligence (AI), or machine learning (ML), and data analytics to methodically mine through the data and extract key properties about the data set.
+Many of these modern and emerging applications must now process very large datasets [1-8].
+For example, an object classification algorithm in an augmented reality application typically trains on millions of example images and video clips and performs classification on real-time high-definition video streams [7, 9].
+In order to process meaningful information from the large amounts of data, applications turn to artificial intelligence (AI), or machine learning, and data analytics to methodically mine through the data and extract key properties about the dataset.

 Due to the increasing reliance on manipulating and mining through large sets of data, these modern applications greatly overwhelm the data storage and movement resources of a modern computer.
-In a contemporary computer, the main memory (consisting of DRAM) is not capable of performing any operations on data.
-As a result, to perform any operation on data that is stored in memory, the data needs to be moved from the memory to the CPU via the memory channel, a pin-limited offchip bus (e.g., conventional double data rate, or DDR, memories make use of a 64-bit memory channel [10-12]).
+In a contemporary computer, the main memory [consisting of dynamic random-access memory (DRAM)] is not capable of performing any operations on data.
+As a result, to perform any operation on data that is stored in memory, the data needs to be moved from the memory to the CPU via the memory channel, a pin-limited off-chip bus (e.g., conventional double data rate, or DDR, memories use a 64-bit memory channel [10-12]).
 To move the data, the CPU must issue a request to the memory controller, which then issues commands across the memory channel to the DRAM module containing the data.
 The DRAM module then reads and returns the data across the memory channel, and the data moves through the cache hierarchy before being stored in a CPU cache.
-The CPU can operate on the data only once the data is loaded from the cache into a CPU register.
+The CPU can operate on the data only after the data is loaded from the cache into a CPU register.